-On Easter Sunday in 1964, one of the strongest earthquakes in North American history struck Alaska with the city of Anchorage being horst hit.
+On Easter Sunday in 1964, one of the strongest earthquakes in North American history struck Alaska with the city of Anchorage being the worst hit.

-Amidst the destruction and despair, a voice emerged over the airwaves that would go on to become one of the unlikely heros of the disaster.
+Amidst the destruction and despair, a voice emerged over the airwaves that would go on to become one of the unlikely heroes of the disaster.

 Colm Flynn speaks to author and journalist Jon Mooallem, who just published a new book, ‘This Is Chance!
 The Shaking of an All-American City, A Voice That Held It Together’, about this remarkable woman.